A Ponoka snowmobiler’s “last hurrah” trip to the mountains ended in tragedy when he was killed by an avalanche on the weekend.

 Bennett said Tom Hamilton will be remembered as a hard worker, who always greeted customers warmly.
 “It’s a real tragedy that he has two little kids who will not get to know their father. …

 “Our hearts go out to his wife and kids and the whole family.
 They’ve been a huge part of the community,” added the mayor.

 Hamilton’s step-mother, Beva Hamilton, was a town councillor for a year before her death in 2011.

-Tom is survived by his wife Amanda and their year-and-a-half-old daughter and eight-month-old son, as well as his father Jim and sister Amy.
+Tom is survived by his wife Amanda and their two-year-old daughter and eight-month-old son, as well as his father Jim and sister Amy.

 A funeral is expected to be held on Saturday at the Ponoka curling rink.
 A trust fund for Hamilton’s children is being set up at the local ATB branch.
 The Ponoka Kinsmen are meeting to discuss what else can be done for the family.